What do the Database's filters mean?

 - Listing Quality - We’ve developed an in-house algorithm to determine the quality of a listing, and this filter can help you find products that have listings that can be optimized.
 In general, listings that score under 20 or 30 will be of very poor quality, while a listing with a score over 70 or 80 have very good listings.
 Enter the minimum and maximum Listing Quality Score (LQS) you want for your results into this filter.
 The LQS blog is full of great information on how to use this data effectively, in case you want to give it a read.

-Next, on the right-hand side of the Database's filters, you'll find the Product Tier and Sellers options.
-You'll also find the 'Search Keywords', 'Exclude Keywords', and the number of search results shown on each page:
+Next, on the top right-hand side of the Database's page, you'll find the Product Tier and Sellers options.
+Check the boxes of the Product Tiers and BuyBox seller types to include them in your search results:

 Next, if you have specific keywords you do or do not want to see in your search results, enter them into the search and exclude keyword fields, separated either by a space or a comma.
-Then, decide how many products you want to see on each results page by clicking on the down arrow to the right of the number field, beside the 'Results per page' title, and then choosing the number of results you want to see in the drop down tab that appears.
+Then, decide how many products you want to see on each results page by clicking on the corresponding number on the left-hand side of the Database page.

 Finally, click the orange 'Search' button to get your results: